scala/docs.scala-lang/_overviews/scala3-book/concurrency.md

 ---

-When you want to write parallel and concurrent applications in Scala, you *can* use the native Java `Thread` — but the Scala [Future](https://www.scala-lang.org/api/current/scala/concurrent/Future$.html) makes parallel/concurrent programming much simpler, so it’s preferred, and covered in this chapter.
+When you want to write parallel and concurrent applications in Scala, you *can* use the native Java `Thread` — but the Scala [Future](https://www.scala-lang.org/api/current/scala/concurrent/Future$.html) offers a more high level and idiomatic approach so it’s preferred, and covered in this chapter.